rfennell/AzurePipelines/Extensions/DevTestLab/readme.md

 - **Azure RM Subscription** - Azure Resource Manager subscription to configure before running.
 - **Source Lab VM ID** - Resource ID of the source lab VM.
 The source lab VM must be in the selected lab, as the custom image will be created using its VHD file.
 You can use any variable such as *$(labVMId)*, the output of calling Create Azure DevTest Labs VM, that contains a value in the form */subscriptions/{subId}/resourceGroups/{rgName}/providers/Microsoft.DevTestLab/labs/{labName}/virtualMachines/{vmName}*.

+### Releases
+- 1.0 - Initial release
+- 1.1 - Issue274 fixed visiblity for Start task to support builds and releases